JuliaCon/www.juliacon.org/2022/index.md

 ~~~

 \begin{box}{title="JuliaCon 2022", color="purple"}
-  JuliaCon is back online in 2022.
+  JuliaCon is back online in 2022, and will be co-located with [JuMP-dev](https://jump.dev/meetings/juliacon2022/).
 Tickets are free, but [registration](/2022/tickets/) is required.

   <!-- To view the talks online, visit [live.juliacon.org](http://live.juliacon.org) -->
 \end{box}